- Mary Ann Hinchcliffe 1836

 Perhaps Ann had been previously married, to a Mr Hinchcliffe, and Mary Ann was their daughter.

-The marriage certificate of 25th May 1859, states she was 23 years old, and her father to be Henry Hinchliffe a wheelwright.
+The marriage certificate of 25th May 1859, states she was 23 years old, and her father was Henry Hinchliffe a wheelwright.

 Ann is pretty well documented in census records, as Ann Hinchcliffe, so this is not the case.